CoDS-GCS/KGNET/README.md

 kgnet.KGMeta_Governer.getGMLTaskModelsBasicInfoByID(taskId)
 ```

+## Create your local KGMeta KG
+* load the template KGMeta KG to your end point
+* add your KG graphs meta information to KGMeta
+* update KGNET.KGNETConfig with your KGMeta KG endpoint url and IRI to KGNet Conig object
+##  Run your version GML-Inference API
+* Run GMLWebServiceApis.Inference_API.py instance and set you IP/Port
+* update KGNET.KGNETConfig with API url
+* Configure the Models and metadata files paths

 <!--
 ##  Using the Kgnet Web Interface
 Kgnet provides predefined operators in the form of Python APIs that allow seamless integration with a conventional data science pipeline.